 Thoughts while strolling in the Sarnath temple gardens

-I decided to come back to the temple, and opted to first wander the paved paths around.
+I decided to circle back to the temple, and opted to first wander the paved paths around it.

-Here there is greenery that exists not because a tree was saved by not being worth removing, or too holy to be disturbed.
+Here greenery exists not because a tree was saved by not being worth removing, or too holy to be disturbed.
 Instead they are wanted just for being trees, specifically planted and reared, giving assent to the human desire for a piece of primordial nature, even within the bricks and stone of great cities.

 By the straight paths were placed placards of Buddhist teachings for the casual stroller – teaching, still teaching.

 The choice of quotes was interesting, I thought.
 They tended to be ones about placing power to change in the individual.
 The messages seem straightforward and uncomplicated, not the metaphysical philosophy that endeared Buddhism to the West.
 I’m certain the learned embellish and complexify simple teachings, as smart people are often tempted to in every faith.

 The deer park of Sarnath

 Since I did not particularly feel an interest in the deer, I turned back.
 Content to simply sit by the lined water channel with the water lilies, and watching butterflies on the grass.

 A couple of Indian men who were likewise enjoying the garden were watching me.
 Certainly, I looked foreign in my non-Indian clothes mostly meant for my earlier trekking in Nepal.
 Eventually they called to me, and in halting English tried to discover where I was from.
 I replied, but further conversation was impeded by my lack of Hindi, and their fragmented English.

 One of them did manage to make me understand that I was sitting next to a bodhi tree.
 He kept pointing to the heart-shaped leaf.
 Fortunately, I remembered something from a different trip to Pattaya, Thailand, and put two and two together.
 Siddhartha Gautama achieved enlightenment while meditating under a bodhi tree, which has heart-shaped leaves.